 (b) Any act of shoplifting as defined in subdivision (a) shall be charged as shoplifting.
 No person who is charged with shoplifting may also be charged with burglary or theft of the same property.

 Several legal strategies tend to be effective in a shoplifting case.
 Some of these include:

 - showing that there was a mistake of fact, and

-- showing that the defendant only formed the intent to steal after entering a business (i.e., an after-entry intent).
+- showing that you only formed the intent to steal after entering a business (for example, an after-entry intent).

 The offense is punishable by:

 - custody in county jail for up to six months, and/or